wildltr/ptranking/README.md

 - **IRGAN**: Wang, Jun and Yu, Lantao and Zhang, Weinan and Gong, Yu and Xu, Yinghui and Wang, Benyou and Zhang, Peng and Zhang, Dell.
 IRGAN: A Minimax Game for Unifying Generative and Discriminative Information Retrieval Models.
 Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval, 515–524, 2017. (**Besides the pointwise and pairiwse adversarial learning-to-rank methods introduced in the paper, we also include the listwise version in PT-Ranking**)

+- **LambdaLoss** Xuanhui Wang, Cheng Li, Nadav Golbandi, Mike Bendersky and Marc Najork.
+The LambdaLoss Framework for Ranking Metric Optimization.
+Proceedings of The 27th ACM International Conference on Information and Knowledge Management (CIKM '18), 1313-1322, 2018.

 - **WassRank**: Hai-Tao Yu, Adam Jatowt, Hideo Joho, Joemon Jose, Xiao Yang and Long Chen.
 WassRank: Listwise Document Ranking Using Optimal Transport Theory.
 Proceedings of the 12th International Conference on Web Search and Data Mining (WSDM), 24-32, 2019.

 - Bruch, Sebastian and Han, Shuguang and Bendersky, Michael and Najork, Marc.
 A Stochastic Treatment of Learning to Rank Scoring Functions.
 Proceedings of the 13th International Conference on Web Search and Data Mining (WSDM), 61–69, 2020.